TitouanMelon/FirebirdAndroid/README.md

 To use the api inside your java file you need to create a variable wich represent the class Firebird

 To construct this class you need
-* a Context to be use to found the user's directory
+* A ContextWrapper class to be use to found the user's directory
-* a the database name
+* The database name
-* the username
+* The username
-* the user's password
+* The user's password

 **Add to your cpp file**